shimaken-git/atom01_deploy/README.md

 ## Hardware Configuration

-Before connecting, please complete the settings for motor ID, and IMU baud rate and frequency.
+Before connecting, please complete the motor ID setup and configure the IMU baud rate and frequency.

-For the **motor ID**, please refer to the motor ID definition in the assembly manual, and use the Damiao host computer tool to set it.
+For the **motor ID**, please refer to the motor ID definition in [RoboParty Roboto Origin Product Installation Manual](https://roboparty.feishu.cn/wiki/Sh5vw7QFZimO5Skxzficro2Pnkf), and use the Damiao host computer tool to set it.
 For tutorials, please see [Damiao Technology Docs](https://gitee.com/kit-miao/damiao-document).

 For the **IMU**, we use **`921600` baud rate** and **`500HZ` frequency** by default.
 How to modify it using the host computer, see the [HiPNUC Product Manual](https://www.hipnuc.com/resource_hi14.html).
 > **Tip**: Other baud rates can also be used, but please **ensure the frequency is greater than 200HZ**.
 If a different baud rate is used, synchronously modify the IMU configuration in `src/inference/config/robot.yaml`.